September All Over

-"September All Over" is the third and final single by Swedish singer and songwriter September from her debut studio album September.
+"September All Over" is the third single by Swedish singer and songwriter Petra Marklund, then known as September from her debut studio album September.
 It was released on 18 February 2004, one week after the release of the album.
 "September All Over" entered the Swedish singles chart on 27 February 2004 at the position of #15, peaked at #8 in its second week, and remained on the charts for 10 weeks.
 A new UK Radio Edit of the song was included on September's UK debut album, Cry for You – The Album, in 2009.